PX4/PX4-Autopilot/nuttx/drivers/syslog/README.txt

 One version of syslog_putc() is defined in fs/fs_syslog.c; that version is used when CONFIG_SYSLOG_CHAR is defined.
 That version of syslog_putc() just integrates with the file system to re-direct debug output to a character device or to a file.
+A disadvantage of using the generic character device for the SYSLOG is that it cannot handle debug output generated from interrupt level handles.

 If CONFIG_SYSLOG_CHAR is not defined, then other custom SYSLOG drivers can be used.
+These custom SYSLOG drivers can do things like handle unusual logging media and since they can avoid the general file system interfaces, can be designed to support debug output from interrupt handlers.

 Those custom SYSLOG drivers reside in this directory.

 ramlog.c
 --------